kernel-panic-42/quick-poll/README.md

-# quick-poll
+# Quick Poll
-Sample application from the book:
+Sample REST APIs from the book:

-Spring REST: Building Java Microservices and Cloud Applications, by Balaji Varanasi and Maxim Bartkov
+***Spring REST: Building Java Microservices and Cloud Applications***, by Balaji Varanasi and Maxim Bartkov